2 Ways to Edit Group Policy Settings in Windows Home Edition

 Method 1 – Enable the Group Policy Tool in Windows Home

-Even though the Group Policy Editor is not technically available for Windows Home edition, you can still enable so you can use it with this edition.
+Even though the Group Policy Editor is not technically available for the Windows Home edition out of the box, you can still enable it manually.

-There is a batch file that you can run on your computer that will enable the Windows Group Policy Editor on Windows Home.
-You can download this batch file here.
-The file name will be Gpedit-Enabler-for-Windows-11.bat and the text below shows the contents of this batch file.
+There is a simple batch file that you can run on your computer that will forcibly enable the Windows Group Policy Editor on your system.

 @echo off